Lee Friedlander: Life and work

-He now works primarily with medium format cameras such as the Hasselblad Superwide.
+Friedlander now works primarily with medium format cameras, such as the Hasselblad Superwide.

 Personal life

-It has been claimed that Friedlander is "notoriously media shy".
+It has been claimed that Friedlander is "notoriously media shy," but he did grant an interview to The New York Times in April 2023, in which he discussed his work.

-He married his wife Maria in 1958.
+He married his wife, Maria, in 1958.
 She has been the subject of many of his portraits.

 Their daughter Anna is married to photographer Thomas Roma.
+Their son Erik is a cellist and composer.